-1:1 DEVICE PROGRAM
+1:1 Device Program

 CTECS considers the use of digital resources central to the delivery of its educational program and expects that all students will use digital resources as an essential part of their learning experiences.
 It is the policy of the CTECS to maintain an environment that promotes ethical and responsible conduct in all electronic resource activities.
-Students' use of CTECS electronic resources shall be monitored to protect their wellbeing and prevent misconduct.
-Parents and students who are receiving devices from the school will be acknowledge receipt. section is on the website asked Α FAQ https://sites.google.com/a/cthss.org/cthssedtech/1-1/one-to-one-fag.
+Students' use of CTECS electronic resources shall be monitored to protect their well-being and prevent misconduct.
+Parents and students who are receiving devices from the school will be asked to acknowledge receipt.
+A FAQ section is on the website @ https://sites.google.com/a/cthss.org/cthssedtech/1-1/one-to-one-faq.